zhangle910522/learngit/readme.txt

-Git is a version control system.  ²âÊÔ²âÊÔ
+Git is a version control system.  æµ‹è¯•æµ‹è¯•
 Git is free software.

 Git is a distributed version control system.